 Possibilities: Chad Wallach, Ryan Lavarnway, B.J.
 López, Santiago Chávez, Brian Navarreto

-Alfaro and Cervelli project to be the two on the big league roster, and Wallach is the third catcher on the 40-man.
-Cervelli signed a one-year deal worth $2 million, and he is expected to back up Alfaro.
+Alfaro is the super-athletic 26-year-old who is on the cusp of being a solid big league regular, while Cervelli is the savvy veteran who makes it clear he wants to be more than just a backup.
+Wallach is the third catcher on the 40-man.
+Cervelli signed a one-year deal worth $2 million, and he has a strong reputation working with pitchers.
 Acquired from the Phillies in the J.T.
 Realmuto trade, Alfaro was a workhorse, appearing in 130 games last year, while hitting .262/.312/.424 with 18 runs and 57 RBIs.
 Of concern are his high strikeout rate (33.1 percent) and defensive inconsistencies.
-Wallach, who made the Opening Day roster in 2019 as Alfaro’s backup, dealt with concussion issues that limited him to just 19 games.
-Wallach projects to open at Triple-A Wichita.

 Locks: Jesús Aguilar, Garrett Cooper